 Adaptive Management Forum

-Hosted by the Delta Science Program, this forum provided an opportunity for the Delta community to share knowledge and promote collaboration on adaptive management of the system.
+The Delta Science Plan and the Delta Independent Science Board both call for regular Adaptive Management Forums to promote coordination and learning and foster discussions about implementing adaptive management in the Sacramento-San Joaquin Delta.
+Hosted by the Delta Science Program, the biennial Adaptive Management Forum provides an opportunity for the Delta community to share knowledge and promote collaboration on adaptive management of the system.

-The 2019 Adaptive Management Forum consisted of talks, panels, and breakout sessions to provide an opportunity for discussions around ecosystem restoration and adaptive management support in the Sacramento-San Joaquin River Delta.
+The first Adaptive Management Forum was held February 5-6, 2019 at the UC Davis Conference Center.
+It consisted of talks, panels, and breakout sessions focused on ecosystem restoration and adaptive management support in the Sacramento-San Joaquin River Delta.
+Watch a recording of the 2019 Adaptive Management Forum.